 Any other document requested.

-_______ shall ensure that all the relevant documents are in appropriate order and format as required by the relevant authorities of the State of Israel.
+____SESA___ shall ensure that all the relevant documents are in appropriate order and format as required by the relevant authorities of the State of Israel.

-_______will transfer all visa application forms, passports and additional documents to the Consular Division of the Israeli Embassy in Tbilisi.
+____SESA___will transfer all visa application forms, passports and additional documents to the Consular Division of the Israeli Embassy in Tbilisi.

-_______ will also be responsible for the collection of the passports from the Consular Division of the Israeli Embassy in Tbilisi once the issuance of visas by the consular Division of the Israeli Embassy in Tbilisi is concluded and for returning them to the applicants.
+___SESA____ will also be responsible for the collection of the passports from the Consular Division of the Israeli Embassy in Tbilisi once the issuance of visas by the consular Division of the Israeli Embassy in Tbilisi is concluded and for returning them to the applicants.

 The Consular Division of the Israeli Embassy in Tbilisi will examine the documents submitted and may require additional documentation or interviews or notarized documents or interviews with parents, a spouse or children.
 If, after receiving all necessary documentation, and conducting all necessary checks no reason for rejection is found, they shall issue each applicant a visa, allowing him to enter Israel in order to work as an auxiliary worker in a long term care facility in Israel as per the SEC he signed.
-In case of rejection of the visa application, PIBA shall inform the applicant via _______ of the reason for the rejection, and will notify the employer.
-The job offer/SEC will be automatically cancelled, and PIBA may transfer to _________ the job offer/SEC for an alternate applicant from the roster.
+In case of rejection of the visa application, PIBA shall inform the applicant via ___SESA____ of the reason for the rejection, and will notify the employer.
+The job offer/SEC will be automatically cancelled, and PIBA may transfer to ____SESA_____ the job offer/SEC for an alternate applicant from the roster.

 Article 10